 Depending on chill requirements in your location, you may also want to check out the adaptable Pink Lady Apple as an edible landscaping plant.

 Drought Friendly Culinary Herbs

-If you want to landscape your home with low water usage plants that are edible and have culinary use or even medicinal use, plant the following herbs in your garden.
+If you want to landscape your home with low water usage perennial plants that are edible and have medicinal uses, plant the following herbs in your garden.